 Once you have determined these four variables, you can then utilize the following formula:

 Q1 = final quantity

-In most cases, using a calculator like the one above will be the easiest way to find the final figure.
+In most cases, using a calculator like the one above will be the easiest way to find the final price elasticity of demand coefficient (η), which should be negative.
 Generally speaking, it also helps to have a frame of reference to compare the product to determine whether the product is elastic or inelastic.

 Example: Calculating Price Elasticity of Demand